 Here is a quick insight from the research we're giving away for free: golfers rating beverage choice and quality as excellent at the facility they most visited spent 2x the average respondent in the survey.
 Might be time to revisit your beverage selection.

-Get the Indoor Player Preference Study for free in June when you purchase our Indoor Golf Study and Start up model here http://www.yardstickgolf.com/winter.html
+Get the Indoor Player Preference Study for free in June when you purchase our Indoor Golf Study and Start up model here https://www.yardstickgolf.com/winter.html